Alonso-del-Arte/chess/README.md

 * On Easy, the computer will only look one move ahead, and prioritize short term checks and captures over longer-term strategy.
 When playing Black, the computer will choose its response to White's opening randomly without regard for vulnerabilities that might thus be exposed.
+There will be unlimited undo for any reason.
-* On Medium, the computer will look ahead at more moves, but still prioritize short term captures over longer-term strategy [FINISH WRITING]
+* On Medium, the computer will look ahead at more moves, but still prioritize short term advantages over longer-term strategy.
+When playing Black, the computer will choose its response so as to avoid vulnerabilities.
+Undo will be limited to reversing the loss of a queen, bishop, knight or rook, or to avoid stalemate or draw.
-* On Hard, [FINISH WRITING]
+* On Hard, the computer will prioritize long term strategy over short term advantages.
+Undo will be limited to avoiding stalemate or draw.

 This project is currently in the research phase.
 At this point I'm focusing more on studying the game than in programming it.